regimensocial/Citrahold-Web/README.md

 This is done in an unusual way because `citrahold.js` is written in TypeScript and requires compilation first.

-Citrahold Web deserves some TLC at some point
+Citrahold Web deserves some TLC at some point (maybe just a total rewrite)